 The percentage of such customers might be low, but it does make an impact on your sales.

 So, skip the mandatory registration process and provide a Guest Checkout facility on your eCommerce website, avoiding the need to create an account.
-It is one of the best eCommerce checkout page optimization practices.
+It is one of the best practices for eCommerce checkout optimization.

 While some visitors do not want to register, some feel reluctant to sign-up.
 When shoppers are presented with a registration form on the checkout page, it breaks the checkout flow and hampers their checkout experience.